MMayr96/MandelbrotCuda/README.md

 # MandelbrotCuda
-A high performance implementation of the mandelbrot fractal in CUDA
+A high performance implementation of the mandelbrot fractal in CUDA (C++17 language standard)